naribi/GEARS/Intro_RS_Lab2.md

 // Select a specific Sentinel-2 image from the archive var sent2dry = ee.Image("COPERNICUS/S2/20180810T012709_20180810T012711_T52LHM");
 ```
-2. Visualise this image in true-colour and false-colour.
+2. Visualise this image in true colour and false colour.

 3. Compare the August image with the one from April.
 What has changed and why?